Alipsa/mdr/README.md

 ...none of the markdown code for mtcars will be run, the Markdown content that *will* be added is `"How about that?"`.
-However, the code is still executed and since the session for subsequent code blocks is the same, md.content() will still contain the mtcars data.frame (unless you do md.clear() or md.new() in you next codeblock - then it will be truly lost).
+However, the code is still executed and since the session for subsequent code blocks is the same, md.content() will still contain the mtcars data.frame if you set the subsequent code block option `initialize=FALSE` and not start that subsequent code block with md.clear() or md.new() - then it will be truly lost.

 So to summarise the key [r2md](https://github.com/perNyfelt/r2md) methods:
-- md.new(): begin a new markdown text
+- md.new(x): begin a new markdown text
-- md.add(): append to the existing markdown text or start a new one if there was none before
+- md.add(x): append to the existing markdown text or start a new one if there was none before.
+The content can be text, a data.frame or matrix, a t-test etc.
-- md.addPlot(): append a series of plot commands
+- md.plot({x}): append a series of plot commands
 - md.clear(): removes the content of an existing markdown text or creates a new one if none existed before

+where x is the content to add

 ## Configuration
 The following code block options are supported: